 So I share with you some of my favorite stories in a collection I call Tales from the Underworld.
 They are: The Rapture of Persephone, Sisyphus Tricks Death, Jack of the Lantern, and Orpheus and Eurydike.
-These stories are best memorized and told in the dark.
+These stories are best memorized and told in by the light of the fire.
 I have written them out pretty much the way I tell them.
-There are no pictures.
-I have trouble with pictures.

-The best way to celebrate this season is with a warm fire and a good story.
+The best way to celebrate this season is with a warm fire, a hot beverage and a good story.

 As a Pagan parent, I have always had trouble finding storybooks that are right for my children.
 That is why I was excited to find a collection of Hellenic tales at Barefoot books.
 Demeter and Persephone, Orpheus and Eurydice and Theseus and the Minotaur which are beautifully illustrated, if not told to my personal standards.